nadeemlab/ImPartial/README.md

 ![figure1_workflow](./images/figure1_workflow.png)
 *(A) Overview of the ImPartial pipeline.
 (B) Each image patch is separated into an imputation patch and a blind spot patch.
 The blind spot patch is fed through the U-Net to recover the component mixture and the component statistics , the latter statistics are averaged across the entire patch to enforce component consistency, both the component statistics and component mixture are used to compute the mixture loss for the patch.
 Simultaneously, a scribble containing a small number of ground truth segmentations for the patch is used to compute the scribble loss.
 Both losses propagate gradients back to the U-Net architecture on the backward pass.*

-## Data Preparation and Pre-processing
+## Data Preparation and Preprocessing

 ### Steps
 * Create dataset for ImPartial training
 * Select training images split into train, val, test sets
 * Use preprocessing files to generate input .npz files
-* If Ground-truth labels available:
+* If ground truth labels are available:
-  * Use automated skeltonization on groud truth labels to generate scribbles .npz files
+  * Use automated skeltonization on ground truth labels to generate scribbles .npz files
-* Without Ground-truth labels:
+* If NO ground truth labels:
-  * Create scribbles using deepcell label (link) or other annotation tools
+  * Create scribbles using [Deepcell label](https://github.com/vanvalenlab/deepcell-label) or other annotation tools such as ImageJ

 ### Code